Egon Wellesz is one of those great pioneers of 20th century music who perhaps hasn’t yet been given his due either by historians or audiences.

 The score, in Universal Edition house style, is pristine.
 The pieces range in length from one to three pages, the complete collection (including the seventh Klavierstücke) filling 14 pages in total.
 This is essentially an urtext edition, without any editorial fingering or other encumberments.

 These pieces are truly gripping, and provide a superb introduction to a dissonant but deeply expressive school of composition which even a century later many still shy away from.
-Suitable for players working from around UK Grade 7-8, they introduce a musical language can surely be as beguiling as it is unexpected.
+Suitable for players working at around UK Grade 8 to first diploma level, they introduce a musical language can surely be as beguiling as it is unexpected.

 It would be easy indeed to dismiss this publication as one that will be of niche interest at best; I personally hope that it will reach the widest audience, and recommend you take a look!